-At Threshold Psychotherapy, we offer professional psychotherapy to individuals across the UK.
+Threshold Psychotherapy is an association of psychotherapy trainees under supervision, who offer services to individuals online and face-to-face in the North West.
 Our practice is founded on a deep respect for the complexity of human experience.
-We provide a safe, confidential space where all parts of you are welcome — whether they are painful, uncertain, hidden, or just beginning to take shape.
+We provide safe, confidential spaces where all parts of you are welcome — whether they are painful, uncertain, hidden, or just beginning to take shape.

 Finding a psychotherapist can be a daunting process, especially if you have not spoken with one before.
 It can take some time to find a therapist who feels like a good fit - each person is different.
 The following sections explain our process and what to expect at each stage.